Tuesday, January 8, 2008

 I have a philosophical corner in my room.
 I sit there and think about the deep meanings of life while listening to an inspiring play list on my Itunes.
 Or, as many of you know, I am philosophical all of the time.
 So much so, that when roommate date came around for my floor, Amber jokingly told me not to talk about the cosmos with my date.
 When I made up a list of possible topics to bring up, they included communion, the answer to the question (42), drug trafficking and the meaning of art.

+Sometimes such beautiful thinking does a great work inside of me.
+Today I wandered into 1 Peter 1:3-9.
+This chapter is about the continuous power of redemption and love.
 Kept by that power of God, salvation is secure, a living breathing force of transformation.
 And even though I do not see Him with my eyes, I believe.
 Through His resurrection, a life of living hope has been given to me.
 May that hope be continuously my motivation.
+Genuine faith, when tested by fire, is found to praise, honor and glory at the revelation of Jesus.
+Just knowing Him should be enough.
+Beyond fringe benefits, following in His footsteps is leaving everything else behind.

 Pieces- By Red